This page may contain affiliate links. Learn More.

 What do you do with your leftover pumpkins?
 I hate to throw food away, even if they are decorations.
 After Halloween, you can roast up the pumpkins that you decorated with into pureed pumpkin and use them to add nutrition and flavor to dishes all winter long.
-You can even find uses for the pumpkin guts and pumpkin skin.
+I love using all the food I grow and buy.

 Pureed pumpkin recipe